octokit/octokit.graphql.net/readme.md

 # Octokit.GraphQL

-**Note**: This software is currently alpha.
-There are lots of things missing, and there will be bugs - be warned!
+**Note**: This software is currently beta.
+There are few things left, and there might be bugs - be warned!

 Octokit.GraphQL gives you access to the GitHub GraphQL API from .NET.
 It exposes the GitHub GraphQL API as a strongly-typed LINQ-like API, aiming to follow the GraphQL query syntax as closely as possible, which giving the benefits of strong typing in your favorite .NET language.